hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 }
 ```

-Sometimes it is useful to define the IO port for the UART device as kernel parameter because HermitCore is currently not able to detect all existing UART devices.
-In this example, we define 0x3f8 as IO port.
+As kernel parameter (`-uart=io:0x3f8`), we define the serial IO port for all output messages.

 Please unmount all devices to be sure that all changes are written the disk: